LSped/asreview-insights-metrics-comparability-main/output/README.md

 # Output
-See main README for steps on accessing the new output.
+See main README for steps to get to the new output yourself.

-In this folder, find metrics JSON files and plots of 24 synergy datasets.
+In this folder, find the 'New Output' jupyter notebook, with new metrics and plots on 24 synergy datasets.